roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7244c/connecting-to-the-ttn.md

 :pencil: Make sure to select the \"**I'm using the legacy packet forwarder**\" check box.
 :::

 - **Gateway EUI** - refers to the Gatway ID you obtained from the previous step.
-In case you forgot, just type "**gateway-version**" in the command line.
+In case you forgot, just type `gateway-version` in the command line.
 This must be the same with the LoRaWAN® Gateway's True Gateway ID otherwise you will fail to register your LoRaWAN® Gateway on TTN.
 - **Description** - A human readable description of your LoRaWAN® Gateway.
 - **Frequency Plan** - This is the frequency you want to use and it must be the same with LoRaWAN® Gateway and the LoRa® Node.
 - **Router** - The router this gateway will connect to.
 To reduce latency, pick a router that is in a region which is close to the location of the gateway.